nazunalika/linux-guide-and-hints/source/fedora/emulators.rst

 In this particular instance, however, the issue is because mask bit emulation is yet to be backported to the OpenGL renderer.
 This article may become out of date once that's implemented.

-If you followed our guide on installing Nvidia drivers from :doc:`negativo`, then you can install the ``vulkan`` package.
+If you followed our guide on installing Nvidia drivers from `negativo <negativo.html>`_, then you can install the ``vulkan`` package.

 In ``retroarch.cfg``, put ``video_driver = "vulkan"``.
 In ``retroarch-core-options.cfg``, put ``beetle_psx_hw_renderer = "vulkan"``.